syuja/GreenPlumSetup/README.md

 ---
 Simply using INSERT or COPY will **not** read or write data in **parallel**.

-Steps for reading in parallel.
+Steps for reading in parallel:

 _**Host (serves data to be read into Greenplum)**_: